MB3hel/AzpenA746Work/UNBRICKING.md

 [This process](https://linux-sunxi.org/Boot_Android_from_SdCard) may be usable with my dumped stock rom to make a bootable android SD card to unbrick.
 But would need to build uboot.

 It may also be possible to make a bootable Linux SD card.
 However, either of these methods would require a u-boot build (WIP currently).
 One extracted from NAND could maybe work, but I can't get a full nand backup either...

+A properly packed ROM could also probably be written to an SD card using PhoenixCard.
+But again if we had such a packaged ROM we could just flash directly via FEL mode.